 Red Enchilada Sauce is the base for many Latin dishes.
-Simple to make with carrots and spices for a fresh tasting sauce!
+This easy recipe is made with powdered chili, Mexican spices and diced for a fresh tasting sauce!

 I’m a pro at making Tomatillo Salsa Verde and love to add it to my meals, but can you believe that I’ve never made a red enchilada sauce?

 I’ve been relying on a couple of popular ready made brands that I always see in my grocery store and they taste good, but I recently noticed they are made with not so desirable ingredients like soybean oil and modified food starch, which is not food.

 This easy enchilada sauce is made with simple ingredients and it’s simple to make!

 Plus, the flavor is delicious!

 If you want an enchilada sauce that will tempt you to use it in ways you never imagined (over scrambled eggs, as a dip for meatballs!), then you need to make this enchilada sauce!

 This recipe is from my friend Michelle who blogs over at A Dish of Daily Life.
 Michelle recently had a serious surgical procedure done to alleviate some pain she has been dealing with, and thankfully she is recovering nicely, but it’s hard for her to keep the same pace she was used to prior to surgery.